throwaway-github-account-alex/coding-exercise/README.md

 ## Initial thoughts

 The schedule representation is easily represented as a bitfield.
 Look ups for whether the schedule requires the heater to be on/off can be done in constant time O(1).
-Taking the current time, representing it as the total minutes passed for the present day and then dividing that value by the schedule precision (30 minutes).
+To do this, take the current time, convert that value as the total minutes passed for the present day and then divide that value by the schedule precision (30 minutes).

-The number of bits required to represent the schedule (48) would stop updates to the variable from being atomic on 32 bit systems, so if a multi-threaded design were to be used, some protection would be required in the form of mutexs or an 'std::atomic' wrapper.
-Although consideration is usually made for all variables shared between threads.
+The number of bits required to represent the schedule (48) would stop updates to the variable from being atomic on 32 bit systems, so if a multi-threaded design were to be used, some protection would be required in the form of mutexs or an `std::atomic` wrapper.
+Consideration is usually made for all variables shared between threads.

-Input from stdin is typically collected by std::getline, which blocks until a delimiter character is received, typically a '\n'.
+Input from stdin is typically collected by `std::getline`, which blocks until a delimiter character is received, typically a `\n`.
 If this is the only way of collecting input from stdin, then a producer/consumer pattern might be appropriate, which would allow another thread to check the current schedule.
 If a timeout could be used with `std::getline`, then I could use the timeout to check for an update to the schedule every 30 mins, and no threading consideration would be required.

 Looking into whether I can use `std::getline` with a timeout reveals that it's possible to poll the stdin stream and the polling function can take a timeout parameter.
-However this functionality is platform specific (posix) - there's probably a way to do it using `boost::asio`.
-There's also fgets (no timeout), select (posix), poll (posix), and other IO methods.
-It's making the separate thread style look simpler.
+However, this functionality is platform specific (posix) - there's probably a way to do it using `boost::asio`.
+There's also `fgets` (no timeout), `select` (posix), `poll` (posix), and other IO methods.
+All these different options are making the separate thread style look simpler.

 ### Producer / Consumer style